joshjohnlowe/precis_case_interview/part_1/README.md

 ---
 ## Technical tradeoffs and decisions
 - Initially _Cloud Dataflow_ was to be used to handle preprocessing and ingestion of data into BigQuery - and the plan was to develop a single flexible process that would handle all three file/data types.
 I however decided against this, and went with DataPrep instead as I don't believe developing a completely resuable, flexible pipeline as a _first iteration_ of a solution is a good way to work.
 For me personally, I would rather see results quickly and with some compromise, than spend too much time developing the perfect solution.
+There are some cost concerns with using DataPrep as well.
 - Instead of transforming the data during the processing stage - I decided to instead ingest all raw data into their respective tables in BigQuery, and then handle the transformations as a latter step (i.e ELT, not ETL).
 I believe that if a solution like this is to be used by analysts, then an ELT approach using an appropriate tool enables far greater visibility and transparency over data lineage.

 ---